JessyVe/JessyVe/README.md

 I'm a Student, Paramedic, Developer & passionate Hiker & Writer.

 - 🌱 I’m currently working on extending my networking knowledge
-- 🥅 My Goal for 2021 : Graduation!
+- 🥅 My Goal for *2022* : Learning about IT infrasructure (and some game development on the site)
 - ⚡ What else there is?
 I love to play the piano 😄

 ### 📕 Blog Posts I am proud of